GJKrupa/home-environment-sensor/README.md

 ![Assembled Outdoor Sensor](docs/outdoor-version.jpg)

 Since the rain sensor needs to be outside the box I had to drill a few holes for the standoffs and cabling which I sealed (hopefully) using Sugru.

+## Setup

+On first launch the device will create a WiFi hotspot called sensor-XXXXXX (where XXXXXX is the MAC address of the device).
+Connect a laptop or phone to this hotspot to use the captive portal to configure your WiFi, MQTT sever and (optionally) syslog server and/or firmware server.

+If the system detects a new firmware has been installed that requires additional configuration it will automatically switch back into configuration mode with an AP named sensor-LOCATION instead.

+To force the device back into configuration mode, press the reboot button and the press the BOOT button twice in quick succession.

+## Firmware Server

+This software uses the esp32FOTA library to detect firmware updates.
+This library expects a JSON descriptor that identifies the current firmware version and provides a link to the firmware's binary image.
+I have provided a Dockerfile and Python script that will provide such a server.
+To run it needs an environment BASE_URL to indicate where it is being server from.
+This is because the esp32FOTA library does not support relative URLs.

+I've configure esp32FOTA to support insecure HTTPS without validating certificates since I'll be serving this from a closed environment on a LAN.
+You may want to add your own code for certificate validation if you want to improve security.